 See our 20-year report: Growing Healthy Communities »

-You’re invited to be a part of our community champions team and help us raise awareness about free health screenings and programs.
-We need your help to advocate for a healthy community – join us for our upcoming champions meeting.
+Become a part of our community champions team and help us raise awareness about free health screenings and programs.
+We need your help to advocate for a healthy community – call (803) 296-CARE (2273) for more information.

 The Office of Community Health focuses on several initiatives that are strongly committed to improving the physical, emotional and spiritual health of all individuals and communities that it serves to:

-The health of our community is at the heart of what Palmetto Health does.
+The health of our community is at the heart of what Prisma Health does.
 This video is a brief snapshot into the lives we are able to impact.

 In 2014, Palmetto Health was named the Foster G. McGaw Prize winner.
 This prize is awarded to one health care system that exemplifies excellence in community health services.
 Palmetto Health was a finalist for the award in 2010 and 2011.